independentn/GetCleanDataProject/README.md

 First you need to have the Samsung data and set your working directory to that folder.

+Then make sure you save the run_analysis.R script in the same folder.

+Open R and type source("run_analysis.R").
+Magic!

 The following can be found in the CodeBook.md as well.

 There are 5 steps in the code: